I know there is alot of controversy about chicken vs chicken by products. This is for kibble fed pooches.

 the reason i was prompted to write this post/response was not the above [ which is simply a by-product of starting the post at all !] but was ....... ''even John''. [????]
 LOL [????????]

 Whoops, I guess that's what I get for trying to type on my phone again.
 I didn't mean that in a bad way at all John haha.
-I meant someone who feeds a high quality kibble (those seem to be the biggest advocates again by-products) even adds by-products in the form of canned organ meats.johninny wrote:LOL - i think that was what i was trying to say, without really having the knowledge to know it.
+I meant someone who feeds a high quality kibble (those seem to be the biggest advocates again by-products) even adds by-products in the form of canned organ meats.

 Stephanie